 A Yorkshire-based firm which trains personal trainers and sports coaches nationwide is one of the first in the region to become an employee-owned business.

 Strength and Conditioning Education has undergone a seven figure buy-out, supported by a loan from Mercia.
 The deal gives the staff control of the business while allowing founder and CEO Brendan Chaplin to retain a minority share.
 The business has now joined the ranks of organisations like John Lewis and Waitrose by becoming an Employee Ownership Trust.

 Strength and Conditioning Education delivers world-class education and development for fitness professionals from 20 locations across the UK.
 The business, which specialises in strength and conditioning, trains around 1,000 students each year, ranging from independent coaches to staff from gym chains such as David Lloyd.

 Brendan, who has worked with clients including UFC fighters, Huddersfield Giants, British Tennis and England Golf, set up the firm in 2011 and was instrumental in deciding to convert to employee ownership.

-He explained: “We are very much a people business.
-Our staff, led by Managing Director Paul Dorkings and Operations Director Dave Christophi, are at the heart of our success and in recent years they have been playing an increasing role in driving the business forward.
-I wanted to empower them further and allow them to benefit directly from its success.”
+He explained: “We are very much a people business and our staff are at the heart of our success.
+I wanted to empower them further and allow them to benefit directly from its success in the coming years.”

 The deal was supported by a loan from Mercia’s EV SME Loans fund.
 Chris Pestell, Investment Director with Mercia, added: “We would like to congratulate Brendan and the team.
 Employee ownership is becoming an increasingly popular option for businesses, particularly those looking to engage and reward staff, and can be a genuine alternative to a management buy-out.
 We want other business owners to be aware that funding is available to support those going down this route.”